 17, 18.
-Religious Education of Children and Young People.
+RELIGIOUS EDUCATION OF CHILDREN AND YOUNG PEOPLE.
 The course will present the principles and methods of the teaching of religion to children and young people.
 Materials will be evaluated, and a complete program planned for the church school.
 Field work the first semester will consist of supervised observation.
 During the second semester practise will be given in the teaching of religion to a group of children.

 Two hours recitation, two hours field work a week.
+First semester, second semester.
+Credit, six semester hours.